 Can you tell us the story of Flos?

-Flos (meaning “flower” in Latin) blossomed thanks to a group of entrepreneurs who were already in the world of furniture design, which was emerging in those years; they felt the need for a brand specialising in contemporary lighting fixtures.
+Flos (meaning “flower” in Latin) blossomed thanks to a group of entrepreneurs who were already in the world of furniture design, which was emerging in those years; they felt the need for a brand specializing in contemporary lighting fixtures.

 From the very beginning, Flos used a patented material, Cocoon (invented in the United States for industrial uses) to create some innovative lamps.
 Later, the company became property of the Gandini family, and in fifty years Flos has never stopped growing and collecting successes.